-The Diocese of Galway was established in 1831, and the parish chapel in Galway city became its pro-cathedral.
+The Diocese of Galway was established on 26 April 1831, and the parish chapel in Galway city became its pro-cathedral.
 The diocese of Kilmacduagh was joined with Galway in 1883, and the Bishop of Galway was made the Apostolic Administrator of Kilfenora.

 It is one of twenty-six Irish dioceses which are distributed among four ecclesiastical provinces: Armagh, Cashel, Dublin, and Tuam.
 The Tuam province includes Achonry, Clonfert, Elphin, Galway, Killala, and Tuam.

 The diocese does not follow county boundaries: it includes some of counties Clare and Mayo, and not all of county Galway is within the Galway diocese.

 Sometime in the late twelfth century, a diocese known as Annaghdown came into existence in the area surrounding Galway city.
 In 1324 this diocese was united with Tuam, its metropolitan see.
 However, the Anglo-Norman families of the city of Galway (the Tribes of Galway) refused to accept direct government from Tuam, and in 1484 the Archbishop of Tuam exempted them from his jurisdiction.
 Pope Innocent VIII sanctioned this and made the city church of Saint Nicholas a Collegiate Church governed by a warden (who was not a bishop) and eight vicars, who were 'presented and elected solely by the inhabitants of the town', i.e. the 'tribal' families.
 This arrangement survived even penal times.

 From the early nineteenth century, canvassing, disputes and semi-rioting became a regular feature of the election of each warden.
 In February 1828 the Irish bishops recommended to Rome that the wardenship be ended and a normal diocesan structure be established.

 Diocese of Galway (1831–1883)